aliyun/aliyun-log-logback-appender/README.md

 + `level` stands for log level
 + `location` is logs's output position
 + `message` is the content of the log
++ `throwable` is exception of the log (this field will appear only if the exception is recorded)
 + `thread` stands for thread name
 + `time` is the log's generation time
++ `log` is custom log format(this field will appear only if you configure the encoder)
 + `__source__` is the log's source, you can specify its value in conf file
 + `__topic__` is the log's topic, you can specify its value in conf file